dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[CallEvaluate](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#14 "Call the Evaluate method")]

-We'll load the test dataset using the previously initialized  `_textLoader` global variable with the `_testDataPath` global field.
+Load the test dataset using the `MLContext.Data.LoadFromTextFile` wrapper.
 You can evaluate the model using this dataset as a quality check.
 Add the following code to the `Evaluate` method:

 [!code-csharp[LoadTestDataset](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#15 "Load the test dataset")]

-Next, we'll use the machine learning `model` parameter (a transformer) to input the features and return predictions.
+Next, use the machine learning `model` parameter (a transformer) to input the features and return predictions.
 Add the following code to the `Evaluate` method as the next line:

 [!code-csharp[PredictWithTransformer](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#16 "Predict using the Transformer")]